EDU-SIG: Python in Education

 As a result of the changes, programs written for Python 2 are likely to be incompatible with Python 3 (and vice-versa).
 Some of you may have not control over which Python version is made available to the students.
 If that is the case, you should not despair too much if you and your students do not have access to the best/latest version of Python: Python is a fantastic choice as a first language and the relatively minor changes between versions do not change this fact.

 If you have some control over which version of Python is made available to the students, then you have a choice to make.
-In this case, and as a very subjective opinion, we would like to offer the following:
+In this case, we would like to offer the following:

-- Use Python 3, and more specifically version 3.1, if you only plan to teach Python as an introductory language (say in a CS-1 course), making use only of modules included in the standard distribution.
-Alternatively, if you teach Python in languages other than English, where non-ascii characters could be put to good use in writing identifiers, then Python 3 should definitely be your choice.
+- Use Python 3, and more specifically version 3.4, if you can, making use of the growing number of third-party libraries available for it.
+This is especially true if you plan to teach Python as an introductory language (say in a CS-1 course), since Python 3 is the future of Python.
+Also, if you teach Python in languages other than English, where non-ascii characters could be put to good use in writing identifiers, then Python 3 should definitely be your choice.

 Mailing lists, etc.